The Fine USM Sharpen/Deblur .8bf Plugin

 • Dark/Light Mixer works as follows: the central position (zero) displays the processed image; the far left is like Darken blend mode, and the far right is like Lighten.
 This is used to adjust the balance of light and dark halos in the processed image.
 As light halos are generally more objectionable, a good default setting is about -70 for USM, possibly less for deblurring.

 • The edge mask may be used to sharpen edges and high-contrast areas only.
 Blur it with Radius, and adjust it with the Intensity and Level sliders.
-Its appearance is dependent on the size and content of the preview; it is best to view it at 100%.
+Its appearance is dependent on the size and content of the preview; it is best to view it, as well as the sharpened image, at 100%.
 The processed image will use the same mask as the preview.

 • Threshold determines the minimum lightness difference at which sharpening will be applied.
 It may be used to prevent the sharpening of noise or smooth surfaces.
 (Edge masking may be more effective.)

 • Color controls how much of the processed color components are included in the final image.
 This is generally kept at zero (Luminosity blend mode) to prevent color fringes and the enhancement of color noise.
 It also lets the plugin run faster.

 • Raise the lower black slider in Blend Ranges to gradually fade the sharpening effect in the shadows; lower the upper white slider to similarly fade the highlights.